-Visit the Graduate study section for additional information on degree candidacy requirements. (http://bulletin.vcu.edu/graduate/study/general-academic-regulations-graduate-students/degree-candidacy)
+Visit the academic regulations section for additional information on degree candidacy requirements. (http://bulletin.vcu.edu/academic-regs/grad/candidacy)

 As graduate students approach the end of their academic programs and the final semester of matriculation, they must make formal application to graduate.
 No degrees will be conferred until the application to graduate has been finalized.